-I’m processing a Phyllite metamorphic Precambrian from the Bay of Fundy Coast, making a test cone 10 high fire pottery clay.
-Suspect rock from coastal Bay of Fundy looks mafic, thought to be derived from a volcanic ash fall.
+I’m processing a Phyllite Precambrian from the Bay of Fundy Coast, making a test cone 10 high fire pottery clay.
+Suspect rock from a fracture zone may be a hydrothermal alteration of native feldspar, or be derived from a volcanic ash fall.
 Built stamp and a ball mill process equipment.
 Working toward a mix with Sussex NB area Cretaceous porcelain.
 Combining Nova Scotia sourced fireclay.

 phyllite milled rock noodle bowl, Sussex dug porcelain, NS fireclay, drying outside